December 30, 2025

 • create a Federal Express Entry Profile and be placed in the pool of candidates.

 There are two pathways to permanent residency through the PEI Express Entry Category, depending on if you have a job offer in PEI or not.
-Priority will be given to applicants that are already living and working in PEI.
+Priority will be given to applicants who are already living and working in PEI.

 More information on the PEI PNP is available here